recruit-tech/location-state/packages/location-state-core/docs/API.md

 ) => GetState<T>;
 ```

 Allows getting of the state associated with the current history location from a specified `Store`.
+This hooks **not render** the component if there is a change in the state.

 #### Type Parameters